efstathiosntonas/expo-in-app-updates/README.md

 } = await ExpoInAppUpdates.checkForUpdate();
 ```

 Checks if an app update is available.
-Return a promise that resolves `updateAvailable` for Android and iOS, `flexibleAllowed` and `immediateAllowed` for Android.
+Return a promise that resolves `updateAvailable` and `storeVersion` for Android and iOS, `flexibleAllowed` and `immediateAllowed` for Android.

 - `updateAvailable`: If an update is available.
 - `flexibleAllowed`: If able to start a [Flexible Update](https://developer.android.com/guide/playcore/in-app-updates/kotlin-java#flexible)